Fairport Convention Liege and Lief

 While ‘A Sailor’s Life’ felt like primarily an experiment, these covers are much more entertaining.
 Denny infuses drama into the epics ‘Matty Groves’ and ‘Tam Lin’, while Swarbrick leads a run through the Celtic hoe down ‘Toss The Feathers’.
 ‘Matty Groves’ tells the story of an unfaithful wife’s sticky end (“But bury my lady at the top/For she was of noble kin”), before opening out into a prime Thompson and Swarbrick jam.
 The atmospheric ‘Reynardine’ is another winner, while the two low-key Thompson songs dovetail nicely into the record and feel like they could have been dug up from sometime in the 14th century as well.

-Fairport Convention had been steadily building up to this peak since they began, and perhaps realising they would never better it, underwent their most significant lineup changes yet, with Denny and Hutchings leaving to form Fotheringay and Steeleye Span respectively.
-Still, this is a very impressive peak, and if you have any interest in British folk-rock you need to hear Liege & Lief immediately.
+Fairport Convention had been steadily building up to this peak since they began.
+Perhaps realising they would never better it, underwent their most significant lineup changes yet.
+Denny and Hutchings left to form Fotheringay and Steeleye Span respectively.

 Full House